 Cinnamon Twists from Taco Bell

-Taco Bell is Jen and I’s favorite road trip quick stop and those orders typically always involve bean burritos ‘fresco style’ and an order (or two) of Cinnamon Twists.
+Taco Bell is our favorite road trip quick stop.
+Those road trip orders typically involve bean burritos ‘fresco style’ (one of the best fast food vegan options you can get) and an order (or two) of Cinnamon Twists.

 If you’re not familiar with Cinnamon Twists, they’re basically flour, lightly crisped and coated with cinnamon.
 They’re super light and airy with the perfect amount of sweet from the cinnamon and sugar.